michelg10/build-a-bot/Capstone Project.md

 ## ![This image will haunt me for the rest of my life](hesam.png)

 Surprise!
-Lilie has decided to hold it's annual *Hesam Celebration Party* to celebrate Hesam's birthday!
+Lilie has decided to hold its annual *Hesam Celebration Party* to celebrate Hesam's birthday!
 And you, as a Typebot developer, have been tasked with creating the RSVP Bot for the party!

 Your bot should: